 The other way to get to Santorini, of course, is by Ferry.
 It is actually one of the most spectacular arrivals by sea in the world, as you near the island and witness the towering cliffs and the towns and villages high above you.

 At the port, you can catch the cable car or a taxi to the top of the Caldera or have your hotel organise to pick you up.
-You will also see donkeys and mules for hire which you need to learn more about whether to do a Santorini Donkey ride.
+You will also see donkeys and mules for hire so you need to learn more about whether to do a Santorini Donkey ride.

 WHERE TO STAY ON SANTORINI

 If you want to be right in the middle of the action and don’t mind paying a price for it, a stay in Oia is just for you.
 A great budget hotel is Kiklamino studios and apartments while Fileria Suitesis an excellent mid-range option.

 Recommended Luxury hotel: Canaves Oia opitime is quite incredible as is also a member of the Small Luxury Hotels of the World